eliaszeru/Xo-game/README.md

-Got it!
-Here's a more casual and simple version that still reads cleanly for a GitHub README:

----

 ## XO Interactive Game

 This is an XO (Tic Tac Toe) game we made at Powercoders as a group project, developed by me and my teammate Sediqa.